SamueleFacenda/tesi-triennale/README.md

 each open on a right-hand page when printed double-sided.

-Some engines need credentials or licence files, and some datasets are large local files that are never copied into the repo — see [docs/engines.md](docs/engines.md) and [docs/datasets.md](docs/datasets.md).
+Some engines need credentials or licence files, and some datasets are large local files that are never copied into the repo: see [docs/engines.md](docs/engines.md) and [docs/datasets.md](docs/datasets.md).
 Machine-local settings (licence paths, the identity of non-disclosable datasets) go in a gitignored `.env`, loaded automatically by direnv.

 ## The data

-Datasets are point clouds published as RDF by [3DOnt](https://3dom.fbk.eu/projects/3DOnt) — one graph per site, 11M to 157M triples, queried the way the viewer queries them.
+Datasets are point clouds published as RDF by [3DOnt](https://3dom.fbk.eu/projects/3DOnt): one graph per site, 11M to 157M triples, queried the way the viewer queries them.

 <table>